karabomasoeu/Back-To-Python-Basics/README.md

 # Back-To-Python-Basics

 These are a few problem sets to help with the process of learning as a beginner.
-The first one is a basic Hello World
+The first file is Greet.py and it is an example of basic Hello World